ISAITB/docs-tdl/source/expressions/index.rst

 test case's  ``namespaces`` element (see :ref:`test-case-namespaces`) where a prefix is used to identify each language used.
 The default expression language assumed by GITB TDL is XPath 1.0 given that processing XML constructs is one of the more frequent needs when conformance testing for content specifications.
 However, the use of XPath does not restrict us to using XML documents as variables;
-XPath provides sufficient expressiveness to define most operation you would need to support (albeit not always in the most intuituve way).
+XPath provides sufficient expressiveness to define most operation you would need to support (albeit not always in the most intuitive way).

 The following ``assign`` operations illustrate some interesting examples: